kuro1988/100-days-of-code/log.md

 **Thoughts:** I found a couple of very useful tutorials on Redux.
 This may seem as a waste of time but my goal is to improve my skills with FP and Redux goes in this way.

+### Day 10: February 18, 2019

+**Today's Progress**: Lazy day, but completed few more lectures on Redux.

+**Thoughts:** I am so slow right now, but I am slightly approaching the end of the Udemy course on React.